vorburger/opendaylight-etcd/README.md

 * _But what about remote RPCs?_ Dunno.
 Needs more thought and POC, discussions...
 TBD.

-* _But I love ODL’s current datastore!
-Its clustering works just great, for me._ Good for you.
-Then why are you here? ;) Jokes apart, we currently expect this project to be an alternative to and existing in parallel with the current CDS - likely for a long time.
+* _But I love ODL’s current datastore!_ This project, if successful, will be an alternative to and existing in parallel with the current implementation likely for a long time.

 ### About etcd